IVCTool/IVCT_Operation/HelloWorld/README.md

 # IVCT Hello World composition

-This composition includes various components to test the HelloWorld federate application.
-Main parts in the Hello World composition are:
+This IVCT Hello World composition includes various IVCT components to test the HelloWorld federate application.
+The IVCT components in the composition are all containerized.
+The HelloWorld federate is a non-containerized application that runs on the same host system as where the IVCT Hello World composition is running, although this is not required per se.

+Main parts in the IVCT Hello World composition are:

 - Simulation infrastructure components: the Pitch CRC and an X Server
 - IVCT components: AMQ, TC Runner, Log Sink and the GUI